Skip to content

 Save time adding high spending queries as new keywords or negatives

-We show you the queries you have appeared on (via keywords, DSA, Shopping and PMax campaigns) which you do not have live as exact match keywords.
+We show you the queries you have appeared on (via keywords, DSA, Shopping, AI Max and PMax campaigns) which you do not have live as keywords.
 You can sort by any column and use the filters to define the parameters of the queries you want to review.

 Adding a query